MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 For more information about implementing protection for identity and access based on your licensing plan, see [Increase sign-in security for hybrid workers with MFA](/microsoft-365/solutions/empower-people-to-work-remotely-secure-sign-in).

-Microsoft 365 E5 and Microsoft Entra ID P2 both include additional protection for privileged accounts.
+Microsoft 365 E5 and Microsoft Entra ID P2 both include more protection for privileged accounts.
 Implement the capabilities summarized in the following table.

 | Capability | Resources |
 | --- | --- |